apisani1/poetry-project-template/README.md

 1. Forking the repository
 2. Modifying files in the template structure
 3. Updating cookiecutter.json with your preferred defaults

 ## License
 This project template is released under the MIT License.
 See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.